Dispersion for 1-d Scrodinger and wave equation with BV coefficients: Resolvent estimates on a laminar media

 It follows that for $2\leq k\leq n$ and for any $2\leq k\leq n$

-It has been proved in \cite{MR2049025} that there exists a $\delta>0$ such that for any $\omega\in \cn$ with $\Re(\omega)>-\delta$ we have $|Q_k(\omega)|<1$, $k=2,\dots, n$.
+It has been proved in \cite{MR2049025} that there exists a $\delta>0$ such that for any $\omega\in \cn$ with $\Re(\omega)>-\delta$ we have $|Q_k(\omega)|<1$, $k=2,\ldots, n$.
 It implies that $(\det D_n(\omega) )^{-1}$ is uniformly bounded in the same region of the complex plane and moreover $\omega R_\omega u_0$ can be analytically continued.
-Thus the spectral calculus gives us the following representation of the solutions of equations \eqref{wave} and \eqref{sch}. \begin{lemma} The solution of the wave equation \eqref{wave} verifies
+In the case when the coefficient $a$ is as in \eqref{function.a} the spectral calculus gives us the following representation of the solutions of equations \eqref{wave} and \eqref{sch}. \begin{lemma} The solution of the wave equation \eqref{wave} verifies

 \end{lemma} \begin{lemma} The solution of the Schr\"odinger equation \eqref{sch} verifies

 \end{lemma}

 For completeness we prove these lemmas.